Anywhere-Fitness171/BackEnd/documentation/fronte-end.md

 ### Request body structure

-This is the expected object for the endpoints above(this is mostly for the login/registration/update)
+These are the expected objects for the endpoints above(this is mostly for the login/registration/update)

 - [POST] `/users/register` - For the registration, use the sample object below as reference on what the endpoint is expecting to receive.
 Currently, all the fields below are **_REQUIRED_**